Symbolic Algorithms for Qualitative Analysis of Markov Decision Processes with B\"uchi Objectives: Improved Symbolic SCC Algorithm

 \section{Improved Symbolic SCC Algorithm}

 A symbolic algorithm to compute the scc decomposition of a graph in $O(n \cdot \log n)$ symbolic steps was presented in~\cite{BGS00}.
 The algorithm of~\cite{BGS00} was based on forward and backward searches.
 The algorithm of~\cite{GPP} improved the algorithm of~\cite{BGS00} to obtain an algorithm for scc decomposition that takes at most linear amount of symbolic steps.
 In this section we present an improved version of the algorithm of~\cite{GPP} that improves the constants of the number of linear symbolic steps required.
-We first describe the main ideas of the algorithm of~\cite{GPP} and then present our improved algorithm.
-The algorithm of~\cite{GPP} improves the algorithm of~\cite{BGS00} by maintaining the right order for forward sets.
-The notion of \emph{spine-sets} and \emph{skeleton of a forward set} was designed for this purpose.
+In Section~\ref{subsec:main-idea} we present the improved algorithm and correctness, and some further technical details are presented in Section~\ref{subsec:technical} of appendix.